DrZFCT/DrZFCT.github.io/_posts/2024-05-04-classical-gradient-descent.markdown

 f(y)\geq f(x)+\langle \nabla f(x),y-x\rangle +\frac{\lambda}{2}\|y-x\|^2.
 $$

-If f is strongly convex with constant $\lambda$, then f also satisfy the PL condition with constant $\lambda$.
+If f is strongly convex with constant $\lambda$, then f also satisfy the PL condition with constant $2\lambda$.
 This can be easily verified by noting that

 $$
  f(x)+\langle \nabla f(x),y-x\rangle +\frac{\lambda}{2}\|y-x\|^2 \geq -\frac{1}{2\lambda}\|\nabla f(x)\|^2 ,